 Chance: "(checks his gun) Nicely done."

-- In the Community episode "Modern Warfare" Jeff removes his clip before sleeping with Britta, predicting her betrayal.
+- In the Community episode "Modern Warfare" Jeff removes his magazine before having sex with Britta, predicting her betrayal.

 - Done on at least one episode of Murder, She Wrote, when loveable conman Dennis Stanton tricks a murderer into revealing himself as being able to commit the murder despite totally burned hands by using this trope.